UBC-MDS/DSCI-524-Group-9-Spotify-Assistant/README.md

 ## Contributing

 Interested in contributing?
 Check out the [contributing guidelines](CONTRIBUTING.md).
-Please note that this project is released with a Code of Conduct[CONDUCT.md].
+Please note that this project is released with a [Code of Conduct](CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License